Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

 Use Context API or Redux Wisely

-Efficient state management is key to ensuring your app doesn’t suffer from unnecessary re-renders.
-When using the Context API or Redux, it’s important to limit the number of components that subscribe to state changes.
-Too many subscriptions can lead to excessive re-renders and performance bottlenecks.
+State management is key to prevent redundant re-renders.
+When using Context API or Redux, limit the number of components that subscribe to state changes.
+Too many subscriptions can cause excessive re-renders and performance issues.

-ProCoders Hack: In Redux, use selectors and only connect components that absolutely need access to the global store.
-This reduces the number of components that re-render whenever the state changes, ensuring a more efficient app.
+ProCoders Hack: In Redux use selectors and only connect components that really need access to the global store.
+This reduces the number of components that re-render whenever the state changes and makes the app more efficient.

-While the Context API is a powerful tool for managing state, overusing it can lead to performance degradation, especially when large component trees are re-rendered unnecessarily.
+While Context API is a powerful tool for state management, overusing it can lead to performance degradation especially when large component trees are re-rendered unnecessarily.

 ProCoders Hack: Use React.memo and useContext selectively.
-Memoization helps you control which components should re-render, preventing unnecessary updates in your app.
+Memoization helps you control which components should re-render and prevent unnecessary updates in your app.

 Gold Cup Of The Winner With Gold Silver And Bronze Medals